Insight - U.S. corporate health exchanges find no new blue chip clients

 Employers contribute a fixed dollar amount to help their workers buy coverage, but can save money by no longer managing the benefits within their companies.
 They are not directly related to the state-based Obamacare insurance exchanges that offer government-subsidized health plans.

-Since 2012, employers covering as many as 3 million people have signed on to use the exchanges.
-A recent report from Mercer LLC, part of Marsh & McLennan, found that 3 percent of large employers were using private exchanges and that 28 percent of employers would make the shift within 5 years, taking a bite out of the business served by major insurers like UnitedHealth Group Inc and Anthem Inc, previously known as WellPoint.
+Since 2012, employers covering as many as 3 million people have signed on to use the exchanges, according to consulting firm Accenture.
+A recent report from Mercer LLC, part of Marsh & McLennan, found that 3 percent of large employers were using private exchanges and that 28 percent of employers would make the shift within five years, taking a bite out of the business served by major insurers like UnitedHealth Group Inc and Anthem Inc, previously known as WellPoint.

 NEW SENSE OF CAUTION